viktor-platform/sample-chemical-initial-value-problems/README.md

 There are also input fields to define reaction time, and plot resolution.
 Since the program finds and matches strings it can be easy to use abbreviations for the reaction input table.
 There is one last table where these abbreviations can be subsituted with their full names for the plot legend.
-Since the program matches strings input names should not contain other input names, for example species 1: catalyst, and species 2:active catalyst.
+Since the program matches strings input names should not contain other input names, for example species 1: catalyst, and species 2: active catalyst.

 ## Using the functionality
 There are two ways in which you can use the functionality: